ismaelpessa/PyMUSE/docs/tutorial.rst

 This code will, in addition of extract the spectrum given by center = (x,y) and halfsize either the radius of a circular region or a set of [a,b,theta] parameters defining an ellipse, will plot the spectrum and will show the source that is being analysed in a  subplot.

-If you want to insert the input positions in wcs space, you can set the coord_system parameter to wcs by adding
+If you want to insert the input positions and semi-axes in degrees, you can set the coord_system parameter to wcs by adding

 ``coord_system = 'wcs'``